matiusz/songbook/README.md

   ## songJSONmaker.py

   Allows converting songs from text to JSON to prepare them for later processing into TeX file.
 List of categories is based on directories located in current working directory - if you want to add new cateogry simple create a new directory.
-Song JSON is saved with a <songTitle>.sng into the respective folder.
+Song JSON is saved with a .sng extension into the respective folder.

   ## songbook.py